taion809/.z.taion809.github.io-archived/source/_posts/2013-11-09-docker-container-as-a-service.markdown

 comments: true
 categories:
 ---
 Recently we had one of our important clients come to us with a node.js application they needed updated.
-I’m not sure of the circumstances surrounding this application but it looked and felt like a ball of spaghetti was thrown in my face.
+I'm not sure of the circumstances surrounding this application but it looked and felt like a ball of spaghetti was thrown in my face.
 I punted the modifications to another developer in favor of doing the deployment with docker and supervisord.

 <!-- more -->

 ### The Problem
-This node.js application has many assumptions about libraries and file locations that make me cringe, for example it simply won’t work unless packages are installed globally **and** locally.
+This node.js application has many assumptions about libraries and file locations that make me cringe, for example it simply won't work unless packages are installed globally **and** locally.

 ### The Solution
 Build a docker image containing the application so that it could be deployed without touching anything outside of its container, think like a chroot.

-### Let’s Do It!
+### Let's Do It!
 The application we will be using can be found in my [github repository](https://github.com/taion809/hello-node).

 The following Dockerfile will be used to build our image.
 We are using Dockerfiles because it  makes building images simple, versioned, and easily distributable.